opral/monorepo/packages/paraglide/paraglide-js/README.md

 ## Usage with a Bundler

 If you are using a bundler you should use the corresponding plugin.
-The plugin will keep your message-functions up-to-date by compiling whenever your messages change and before build.
+The plugin will keep your Message Functions up-to-date by compiling whenever your messages change and before building your app.

 <doc-links>
 	<doc-link title="Vite Plugin" icon="tabler:brand-vite" href="https://github.com/opral/monorepo/tree/main/inlang/source-code/paraglide/paraglide-js-adapter-vite" description="Go to Github"></doc-link>